NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 >> ### Comments
 >> A. Unsafe and not recommended.
 All hard drives can be subject to failure.
 In case of failure, all data will be lost.
 >>
 >> B. Cloud services can be sufficient as backup, but are not fail safe.
-It can be sufficient in combinaiton with a secondary backup on e.g. a shared server.
+It can be sufficient in combination with a secondary backup on e.g. a shared server.
 For certain types of data (e.g. sensitive information), a cloud service may be outright inappropriate.
 >>
 >> C. Not a good solution.
 Both portable hard drives as well as USB sticks are prone to failure.
 >>
 >> D. A good solution in general.
 Data is stored independently in two separate systems.
-Centrally administerd services are usually organised in such a way that partial failures does not affect the users.
+Centrally administered services are usually organised in such a way that partial failures do not affect the users.
 >>
 >> E. Worst possible alternative.
 A disaster waiting to happen.
 > {: .solution}